Allicolyer/markov-kanye/README.md

 - Thanks to [Chloe Revery](https://github.com/chloerevery)
 - Thanks to [Recurse Center](https://www.recurse.com/) for supporting this project.

-### Coming Soon
+### API Endpoints

-If you loved Kanye.fun, I’ll soon be working on spinning up an API endpoint so that you can use generated Kanye quotes in whatever web project you want.
-Keep an eye out for updates!
+If you want to use generated Kanye West quotes in your own project, here is how you can use Kanye as a Service.

+- Generate Kanye West quotes.
+Include a number at the end of the URL to specify the order Markov chain you want to use. [https://kanyefun.now.sh/quote/2](https://kanyefun.now.sh/quote/2)
+- Generate a Markov Chain from the quotes used in this project.
+Specify the order by putting a number to the end of the URL. [https://kanyefun.now.sh/markov/1](https://kanyefun.now.sh/markov/1)
+- Fetch all of the Kanye West quotes used for this project. [https://kanyefun.now.sh/kanyequotes](https://kanyefun.now.sh/kanyequotes)